gerardgimenezadsuar/gerardgimenezadsuar/README.md

 **Career Evolution:**
 - Started as a Data Scientist
-- Transitioned to Full-Stack Development
+- Transitioned to Full-Stack AI Development
 - 5+ years of freelance experience

 ### Let's Connect